dwelch67/mbed_samples/blinker01/README.blinker01.txt

 as many different linker scripts.
 Crafting linker scripts is harder IMO than any of this low level peripheral programming.

+Since writing that I have adopted a more controlled approach, yes it is not as minimal as the one above, instead of the RXWAIL stuff you now have to add sections basically if/when the toolchain complains.
+In this case we want the toolchain to complain about not having a .data section if we for some reason added .data to our program

+MEMORY
+{
+    rom : ORIGIN = 0x00000000, LENGTH = 0x40000
+    ram : ORIGIN = 0x10000000, LENGTH = 30K
+}

+SECTIONS
+{
+    .text : { *(.text*) } > rom
+    .rodata : { *(.rodata*) } > rom
+    .bss : { *(.bss*) } > ram
+}

 By separating the compiler, assembler, and linker we can avoid the inclusion of C libraries and the link step looking for ctr0.o to boot the processor/program.